01 / Our pick

 After working through all 11 models, the picture is fairly clear.
 The best Lenovo laptops under £750 UK 2026 worth your money are concentrated at the top of this list.
 The IdeaPad Slim 3 with the i5-12450H is the standout choice for most buyers, offering a modern processor, 16GB RAM, and a proper SSD at a price that makes sense.
 If gaming is a priority, the Lenovo LOQ is the only option with a dedicated GPU and it's genuinely capable at 1080p.
 For Chrome OS users, the C340 15 is the best budget pick with its touchscreen and Core i3 chip.
 And the two G50-70 models?
 Leave them alone.
 They're a decade old and not worth a penny at current prices.
 Stick with the Slim 3 and you won't be disappointed.

 The Lenovo LOQ Gaming Laptop is our top pick for gaming under £750.
 With 24GB RAM, NVIDIA dedicated graphics, and a 15.6-inch display, it handles modern games at decent settings.
-We tested it with demanding titles and found it offers excellent value for budget-conscious gamers.
+It offers excellent value for budget-conscious gamers.

 Absolutely, especially for students and casual users.
 The IdeaPad Slim 3 Chromebook offers incredible value with an IPS display, 8GB RAM, and the simplicity of Chrome OS.
 It's perfect for web browsing, streaming, and Google Workspace apps, though it won't run Windows software.